-Marvel fans are counting down the days until the first episode of Loki releases on Disney+ on June 9, 2021.
+Marvel fans can finally watch Loki since it premiered on Disney+ on June 9, 2021.
 The latest Marvel original TV show is expected to be the biggest series yet and fans are gearing up to catch every Easter Egg in Loki.

 Marvel’s first two Disney+ series, WandaVision and The Falcon and the Winter Soldier, were both massive successes but they were both planned as limited series.
 The anticipation for Loki has reached such a fervor that Kevin Feige’s Marvel Studios may have secretly renewed not only for a second season but a third!

 There is not much known about the specific plot details for Loki but fans know that Tom Hiddleston will be joined by Owen Wilson’s character Mobius M. Mobius and that the Time Variance Authority will play a huge role in the series.